This document covers the control panels' APIs. You need to be logged in with the appropriate privileges to call a function.

 List of functions and parameters

 Parameters and Function of every control panel are described in separate articles of our Documentation (the articles are generated automatically).
-They contains all of the functions and parameters, which, however, may be not available in your installation.
+They contain all of the functions and parameters, which, however, may be not available in your installation.

 - ISPmanager API